rackspace-cookbooks/cookbook-cloudmonitoring/libraries/README.md

 | CMObjBase | CMObjBase.rb | This is a common class implementing the basic actions required to interact with MaaS objects.
 It is inherited by the higher level classes and serves to deduplicate code. |
 | CMChild | CMChild.rb | This is a common class for CMAlarm and CMCheck objects, which are incredibly similar.
 It implements the shared behavior and entity loading for CMCheck and CMAlarm objects, and is inherited by both. |

+#### Pagination Warning
+The MaaS APIs paginatate and this is passed through Fog.
+Requests to the API may not return the entire dataset.
+Opscode::Rackspace::Monitoring::CMObjBase.paginated_find resolves this for find() calls.
+Other API gets must handle pagination otherwise undefined behavior could result.

 ### Recipe support libraries

 The following libraries implement methods to support the specified recipes: